-“Downsizing” is a new phenomenon that is all over the news, and is a major talking point in social circles across the globe.
+Downsizing is a new medical phenomenon that is all over the news, and it is a major talking point in social circles across the globe.
 It is a new technological breakthrough that allows scientists to shrink humans down to a height of only five inches.
 It is an incredible technological advancement that could have an incredible ecological impact on our planet.
-With humans being a tiny fraction of their normal size, it would mean that their carbon footprint will be reduced by just as much.
+With humans being a tiny fraction of their normal size, it would mean that their carbon footprint would be reduced by just as much.

 Shrinking humans, and not shrinking their resources, could solve a lot of the world’s problems.
 The only problem is finding people who are willing to be downsized.
-What kind of person wants to give up life as they know it to be shrunken down to only five inches tall?
+What kind of person would want to give up life as they know it to be shrunk down to only five inches tall?
 Paul Safranek (Matt Damon) is one such person.
-He has convinced his wife (Kristen Wiig) that the global benefits far outweigh their personal uncertainty.
-They agree to take this step together.
-However, Paul’s wife backs out at the last minute, leaving him to move on with his life as a five inch tall human on his own.
+He has convinced his wife (Kristen Wiig) that the global benefits far outweighed their personal uncertainty and they agreed to take this step together.
+However, Paul’s wife backed out at the last minute, leaving him to move on with his life as a five inch tall man on his own.

 The Pros & Cons

 |The Pros||The Cons|